rockettheme/docs/Docs/wordpress/themes/lumiere/demo_utility.md

 * Set the **Margin Variation** option to **No Margin Bottom**.
 * Set the **Padding Variation** option to **No Padding Bottom**.
 * Leaving everything else at its default setting, select **Save**.

-#### Gantry Divider
-This widget tells WordPress to start a new widget column beginning with the widget placed directly below the divider in the section.

 #### RokSprocket
 This area of the front page is a **RokSprocket** widget using the **Mosaic** layout type.
 You will need to do two things to prepare this widget so that it looks similar to the one in the demo.